Move-In & Move-Out Inspections

 Offer two inspection times at move-in (RTA s.
 23)

 Both times must be between 8 a.m. and 9 p.m.
-If the tenant does not accept the first offer, you must send a second offer using the approved RTB form.
+If the tenant does not accept the first offer, send a second offer using the Notice of Final Opportunity form (RTB-22).
 Keep proof of delivery of both offers.

-Walk through every room together — write specific notes
+Walk through every room together and write specific notes

 Document location, size, and description for every finding.
 Both parties sign the completed report.
-If the tenant disagrees, they note their concerns on the form — not a reason to refuse signing.
+If the tenant disagrees, they note their concerns on the form — disagreement is not a reason to refuse signing.

 This is a hard deadline.
 Missing it can extinguish your right to claim against the deposit even if the inspection itself was completed.
-Keep proof of delivery (email with attachment, or signed receipt).
+Keep proof of delivery.

 Offer two move-out inspection times (RTA s.
 35)